oar-team/batsim/docs/input-workload.rst

 This is the simplest profile type.
 In fact there is no job execution but only a fixed number of seconds during which the machines will sleep.

 It does **not** take the platform into account at all.
-It cannot be used to see any network or cpu contention.
+It cannot be used to see any network or CPU contention.
 It cannot be used directly to observe the energy used by the job — it would be similar to remaining idle.

 The following example defines a profile that always waits for 20.20 seconds.